tauqeerrumaney/RSE_2/README.md

 How the project pipeline is expected to be used

+## Data Source and License

+- Where the data is from
+- How the data is licensed

 ## Contributing Guidelines

 If you want to contribute to the project, be sure to review the [contribution guidelines](CONTRIBUTING.md) and the [code of conduct](CONDUCT.md).
 By participating, you are expected to uphold this code.